ccasalme/readme-experiment/README.md

   ## Installation

 ### Node.js Installation
 To get started, ensure that Node.js is installed on your computer.
 Open your command line and type node -v.
 If Node.js is installed, this will display the version number.
-If not, visit Node.js Official Website and download the LTS version.
+If not, visit **Node.js Official Website and download the LTS version.**

-For Windows: Look for the section labeled Download for Windows (x64).
+**For Windows:** Look for the section labeled Download for Windows (x64).
-For macOS: Look for the section labeled Download for macOS (x64).
+**For macOS:** Look for the section labeled Download for macOS (x64).

 ### Cloning the Repository
-Once Node.js is set up, follow these steps to clone this repository:
+**Once Node.js is set up, follow these steps to clone this repository:**
 1. Click the green Code button on the repository page and copy the provided link.
 2. Open your preferred code editor and launch the terminal.
 3. Use the cd command in the terminal to navigate to the directory where you want to clone the repository.
 4. Finally, run the following command: git clone <repo-link>.
 Note to replace the <repo-link> with the link you copied earlier.

 ### Installing Inquirer
-This project requires the Inquirer npm package.
-Since inquirer isn't included with Node.js by default, follow these steps:
+This project requires the **Inquirer npm package**.
+Since inquirer isn't included with **Node.js** by default, follow these steps:
 1. Run npm init in your terminal to initialize npm in your project directory
 2. Navigate to the app.js file, then run the following command to install the Inquirer: npm install inquirer
 3. For additional information or documentation about inquirer and other npm packages, visit: https://www.npmjs.com/ and use the search bar to find the package you need.

   ## Usage
 ### Usage Instructions: